JacobPuff/job-application-project/README.md

 #### Golang
 Fast and simple to use.
 Lots of stuff for web services is already implemented.
 #### React
 Saving on development time is important.
 I could write a bunch of vanilla JS to do a bunch of DOM manipulation, but someone has made an easy to use version for me.
+It made a lot of the more complex stuff I wanted to do easier.
 #### Axios
 Axios is an easy library for making requests, and removes a lot of boilerplate I've had to write in other projects
 #### Webpack